Laser iridotomy uses a very focused beam of

 occurs during an episode of acute closed-angle glaucoma.

-people feel a sensation of heat in the eye during laser surgeries.
+people feel a mild but sharp sensation in the eye during this procedure.
 But there

 usually is no pain after laser iridotomy.